rfgsantos/CV/README.md

 # CV

-Hello and thank you for taking some of your time in reading this GitHub!
+Hello and welcome to a part of my Curriculum Vitae, thank you for taking some of your time in reading this GitHub!
 In here you can find some of my developed projects while studying Informatics and Multimedia Engineering.
 I hope you like what you see.